I) Instructions to create the "Parameters.txt" file

 ZOOM_FACTOR 1.0

-As a challenge, you could find the parameters for an elementary satellite launching.
-You will need to set NBALLS 2 and IS_TESTING 1 to be able to program the first two balls.
-One will be the planet and the other the satellite.
+As a challenge, you can determine the parameters for an elementary satellite launch.
+Set NBALLS 2 and IS_TESTING 1 to program the first two balls: the planet and the satellite.

-Example of "Satellite launching" (we have omitted three values with xxx):
+Example of “Satellite launching” (three values omitted with xxx):

 GAS_MODE 0